RSpace/founders-map/readme.md

 Services:

 * CSVParser: Takes a string with CSV data, outputs a two-dimensional array of data
-* Geocoder: Handles parsing of address information into latitude and longitude
+* Geocoder: Handles parsing of address information into latitude and longitude (not implemented)
+* SortFilter: Helper methods for sorting and filtering the data

 # Todo list for further development